Shop By Category

 It was Eddie who brought the company

-into the Information Age in launching AmericanPearl.com, Inc. and American Diamond.
-It looks like the apple doesn't fall far from the tree.
-Both sites have already been well-received and,
+into the Information Age in launching AmericanPearl.com, Inc. It looks like the apple doesn't fall far from the tree.
+The site has already been well-received and,

 as the testimonials attest, a growing body of